re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 Now `useUserDetailsAndPosts` will start fetching both resources and suspend the component just once for both of them.

-However, in this particular example, it would make more sense a different solution.
-Note that `UserProfile` is not using any of `details` or `posts`, so we can move the usage of those two hooks down into the components that actually use them, `<UserDetails />` and `<UserPosts />`.
-This way, react will render both components, and both of them will suspend at the same time, while also subscribing to both streams simultaneously.
+However, in this particular example, there is an even better solution.
+Note that `UserProfile` is not using `details` or `posts` directly, so we can move the usage of those two hooks down into the components that actually use them, `<UserDetails />` and `<UserPosts />`.
+This way, React will render both components, and both of them will suspend at the same time, while also subscribing to both streams simultaneously.